Skip to Content

 Mortality trends in countries and cities of the UK

-This short summary provides an overview of a major study of mortality across UK countries and cities highlights worsening mortality among the UK’s poorest communities.
+This short summary provides an overview of a major study of mortality across UK countries and cities, highlighting worsening mortality among the UK’s poorest communities.

-The research analysed almost 40 years of mortality trends up to 2017 across all parts of the UK: Scotland, England & Wales, Northern Ireland, and 11 key cities.
+The research analysed almost 40 years of mortality trends up to 2017 across all parts of the UK: Scotland, England, Wales and Northern Ireland, including 11 key cities.
 Analyses were undertaken by sex, for different age groups, multiple causes of death, and comparing levels of deprivation.

 Importantly, the analyses pre-date the COVID-19 pandemic, and so provide crucial context for understanding the scale of pandemic-related mortality and inequalities.
 The findings point to the public health emergency and inequalities crisis the UK was already faced with before the pandemic and the growing urgency of the issue if we are to reverse these trends.